bsorahan/certbot-kong/README.md

 1. Create certificate object for the issued certificate
 2. Create or update SNIs that match the certificates domains (for wildcard certificates, SNIs will also be created from matching route hosts)
-3. Delete certifciates which no longer have any SNIs
+3. Delete certificates which no longer have any SNIs

 ### Advanced Usage

 Refer to certbot documentation for usage of certbot https://certbot.eff.org/docs/using.html.
 As certbot-kong is a plugin for certbot the documentation describes other common usage such as automated certificate renewal.

-Certbot-kong has both authenticator and installer plugin components which can be substituted with other plugins as requried.
+Certbot-kong has both authenticator and installer plugin components which can be substituted with other plugins as required.
 See https://certbot.eff.org/docs/using.html#combining-plugins.

 For certbot-kong plugin configuration options run: